Developer Guide

 The following sequence diagram illustrates how the Tag Patient Feature operates when adding or updating a tag on a patient:

-• Tag Display: When viewing patient information, tags are displayed in a formatted way, such as [VIP] or [Critical], if provided.
+AddPatientCommandverifies that the patient does not already exist before adding them. - Tag Display: When viewing patient information, tags are displayed in a formatted way, such as

 This feature enables users to quickly categorize and prioritize patients within the hospital system by adding relevant tags to patient profiles.